 Make your forecast

-Whether you are considering trading an earnings announcement, or you have an existing open position in a stock of a company that is about to report earnings, you should consider actively monitoring the market buzz before and after the release, in addition to the results of the report itself.
+Whether you are considering trading an earnings announcement, or you have an existing open position in a stock of a company that is about to report earnings, you should consider actively monitoring company-related news before (and after) the release, in addition to the results of the report itself.
 An earnings announcement, and the market's reaction, can reveal a lot about the underlying fundamentals of a company, with the potential to change the expectation for how the stock may perform.

 Moreover, the earnings impact upon a stock is not limited to just the issuing company.
 In fact, the earnings of similar or related companies frequently have a spillover impact.
 For example, if you own a stock in the materials sector, Alcoa Inc’s (AA) earnings report is of particular importance because it is one of the largest companies in that sector, and the trends that influence Alcoa tend to impact similar businesses.
 As a result of any new information that might be revealed in an earnings report, sector rotation and other trading strategies may need to be reassessed.

-Additionally, Alcoa’s earnings have a unique significance because its release marks the unofficial beginning of "earnings season1."
+Additionally, Alcoa’s earnings have a unique significance because its release marks the unofficial beginning of earnings season.

 The direct route